aarneranta/NLG-examples/README.md

 ## Facts about countries: `countries/`

+*Note: this code is being replaced by doc/facts3*

 This is an example of GF-based natural language generation.
 It generates descriptive texts from a table that contains basic facts about countries.
 See `NLG-example-2021.pdf` for illustrations.